Benefits: 125 Flex Spending Plan

 When you have an eligible dependent care expense, simply fill out a Dependent Care Reimbursement Request form and mail it with the invoice or receipt to Fitzharris & Co.
 The DCA allows only for reimbursement up to the amount you deposited to the account at the time your eligible claim is received.

-An eligible dependent is defined as a) a dependent of the participant who is under the age of 13 and for who the participant is entitled to a deduction; b) your spouse who is physically or mentally not able to care for themselves; or c) a dependent who is physically or mentally not able to care for themselves and for whom you can claim an exemption.
+An eligible dependent is defined as a) a dependent of the participant as defined by IRS (for DCA under the age of 13) and for who the participant is entitled to a deduction; b) your spouse who is physically or mentally not able to care for themselves; or c) a dependent who is physically or mentally not able to care for themselves and for whom you can claim an exemption.

 Because of the tax advantages of the Flexible Spending Account, the Internal Revenue Service (IRS) has strict guidelines for its use.
 One of these guidelines is commonly known as the "Use It or Lose It" rule.
 Put simply, if you contribute pre-tax dollars into your DCA or HCA Account and then do not have enough eligible expenses during the calendar year to equal the amount you contributed, you will loose the balance remaining in your account when the Plan Year ends.
 That is why it is important to plan carefully before deciding how much to contribute.
 With careful planning, you can minimize the risk of losing any of your contributions.
 According to the IRS, all unused funds must be returned to the employer.
 The unused funds can be used to defray the cost of administering the program or placed back into a program that all employees are eligible for.
 Participants have until March 31st of the following year to submit for any eligible un-reimbursed expenses.
 But remember - if you plan properly, you are unlikely to forfeit any of your funds.